London buses

 London buses are card only, so you cannot buy a ticket with cash.

-Use a Visitor Oyster card*, an Oyster card, a Travelcard or a contactless payment card to pay your fare.
+Use a Visitor Oyster card*, an Oyster card, a Travelcard, a contactless payment card or a mobile device to pay your fare.

 For contactless payment cards issued outside the UK, check with your bank to find out whether transaction fees or other charges apply.

 Paying your London bus fare is easy.
-Simply touch your Oyster card or contactless payment card on the yellow card reader as you board the bus or show the driver your paper Travelcard.
+Simply touch your Oyster card, contactless payment card or mobile device on the yellow card reader as you board the bus or show the driver your paper Travelcard.
 To avoid card clash, make sure to only touch one card on the yellow reader and keep your other cards separate.

 If you don’t have enough credit on your Visitor Oyster card or Oyster card, you will be able to make one more journey on a bus before needing to top up.